-COVID-19 Pandemic
+COVID-19 Impacts

-While the Company's four plants have continued to operate throughout 2020 and 2021, COVID-19 related challenges negatively impacted the efficiency of our operations.
-These challenges are expected to continue in the first quarter of 2022 and may continue thereafter.
-These factors may have additional significant impacts on the Company's backlog, end markets, overall operations, cash flows and financial results.

-The scope and nature of these impacts, most of which are beyond the Company's control, continue to evolve, and the outcome is uncertain.
-The ultimate extent of the effects of the COVID-19 pandemic on the Company, and the end markets we serve, remains highly uncertain and will depend on future developments and, as such, effects could exist for an extended period, even after the pandemic may end.
+COVID-19 related challenges negatively impacted the efficiency of our operations from 2020 through 2022.
+These challenges have impacted the Company's backlog, end markets, overall operations, cash flows and financial results, and may continue beyond 2022.
+The ultimate extent of the effects of COVID-19 on the Company, and the end markets we serve, remains uncertain and will continue to depend on future developments.